 Peter Decherney

-Peter Decherney is Professor of Cinema & Media Studies, Founding Diretor of the Penn Global Documentary Institute, and Faculty Director of the Online Learning Initiative at the University of Pennsylvania.
+Peter Decherney is Edmund J. and Louise W. Kahn Endowed Term Professor in the Humanities at the University of Pennsylvania.
+He is Professor of Cinema & Media Studies, Director of the Penn Global Documentary Institute, and Faculty Director of Penn’s university-wide Online Learning Initiative.
 He holds a secondary appointment at the Annenberg School for Communication and an affiliation with the Center for Technology, Innovation, and Competition at Penn Law School.

 He is the author or editor of seven books including Hollywood’s Copyright Wars: From Edison to the Internet and Hollywood: A Very Short Introduction.
 Prof. Decherney has also written for The New York Times, Forbes, Inside Higher Ed, and other publications.
 His first book of phootgrahy, Endless Exodus: the Jewish Experience in Ethiopia is foprthcoming.